Retirees: 3 Top Income Stocks Yielding Up to 12.7%

 My colleague Jing Pan coined this term to describe a group of stocks called mortgage real estate investment trusts (mREITs).
 Like traditional banks, these firms borrow money from lenders and invest the proceeds in mortgages.

-Their profit, called the spread, comes from the difference between what these partnerships collect in interest from their loans and what they pay to depositors.
+Their profits come from the spread, which is the difference between what these partnerships collect in interest from their loans and what they pay to depositors.

 But unlike other financial institutions, alternative banks have no branches, no tellers, and no ATMs.
 As a result, almost every dollar of profit flows straight to the bottom line.
 For that reason, it’s not uncommon to see double-digit yields in this industry.